 Mr. Church reunites the Expendables for what should be an easy paycheck, but when one of their men is murdered on the job, their quest for revenge puts them deep in enemy territory and up against an unexpected threat.

 Barney augments his team with new blood for a personal battle: to take down Conrad Stonebanks, the Expendables co-founder and notorious arms trader who is hell bent on wiping out Barney and every single one of his associates.

 Ex-con Jensen Ames is forced by the warden of a notorious prison to compete in our post-industrial world's most popular sport: a car race in which inmates must brutalize and kill one another on the road to victory.

-Dominic and his crew thought they left the criminal mercenary life behind.
-They defeated an international terrorist named Owen Shaw and went their seperate ways.
-But now, Shaw's brother, Deckard Shaw is out killing the crew one by one for revenge.
-Worse, a Somalian terrorist called Jakarde, and a shady government official called "Mr. Nobody" are both competing to steal a computer terrorism program called God's Eye, that can turn any technological device into a weapon.
-Torretto must reconvene with his team to stop Shaw and retrieve the God's Eye program while caught in a power struggle between terrorist and the United States government.
+Dominic and his crew thought they'd left the criminal mercenary life behind.
+They'd defeated international terrorist Owen Shaw and went their separate ways.
+But now, Shaw's brother, Deckard Shaw, is out killing the crew one by one for revenge.
+Worse, a Somalian terrorist called Jakarde and a shady government official called "Mr. Nobody" are both competing to steal a computer terrorism program called "God's Eye," that can turn any technological device into a weapon.
+Torretto must reconvene with his team to stop Shaw and retrieve the God's Eye program while caught in a power struggle between the terrorist and the United States government.

 288 of 502 people found this review helpful.

 Was this review helpful to you?